Foxboron/arch-auto-build/README.md

 Running install: [https://build.velox.pw](https://build.velox.pw)

-### docker.v2 - arch-build
-This one only uses devtools and creates and managed a chroot on its own.
-Repos are defined inside `config/repos` and can defined at will.
-They will be created and managed by the container using normal devtools.

-### docker - arch-aur-build
+### docker
-This is the horrible one.
-It uses cower and aurutils to manage a repo.
-Repos are defined by using `add-repo.sh` inside the container. `build.sh` creates it on the fly as well.

-Horrible part: it downloads AUR dependencies without consulting with you.
-Use at own risk.
+This image creates a build user and utilizes devtools to build packages in a clean chroot.
+The image works as a wrapper for any Arch tools we need to use to build packages.

 ### buildbot
 Currently there is a simple .SRCINFO parser and dependency resolver inside buildbot.
 It probably works, but it havent been tested on complicated build chains.
-It should be enough to build simple AUR packages and dependencies.
+It should be enough to build simple packages and dependencies.

 ## Installation
 Currently there are some hardcoded defaults inside the buildbot master.cfg.
 The plan is to refactor this out into a config